The Wiener Library Ernst Fraenkel Prize

-- The History of Europe
+- The History of Antisemitism

 - The panel reserves the right not to consider any work that falls outside the specified subject areas or fails to meet entry requirements.

 How to Enter

-Winners of the Fraenkel Prize 2013
+Winners of the Fraenkel Prize 2015

-The Wiener Library is pleased to announce that the Fraenkel Prize in Contemporary History for 2013 has been awarded as follows:
+The Wiener Library is pleased to announce that the Fraenkel Prize in Contemporary History for 2015 has been awarded as follows:

 Jointly awarded to:

-The Judges commended the following entries:
+The panel highly commended the following entry: